kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/06_customizing_the_zsh_command_prompt/transcript.md

 ```

-So fix that I'm going to make the command prompt span across 2 lines.
-That's done by modifying the prompt environment variable:
+So to fix that I'm going to make the command prompt span across 2 lines. and That's done by modifying the prompt environment variable:

 ```
 swipe to course notes
 ```

-and Here's the one I'm going to use.
-Once again I have to add this to my zshell profile:
+and here's the modified version that I'm going to use.
+Once again I have to add this to my zshell profile for this to work:

 ```
 swipe to iterm